RiadDeveloperr/Opne-ai-Image-Generator-JavaScript/README.md

-Certainly!
-Here's a sample `README.md` for your project that explains what it does, how to set it up, and how to run it.
+Great!
+Here’s a `README.md` tailored for your GitHub repository:

 **README.md**